·

 Buddha’s birthday is always in spring © Jin Jae-won, Korea Tourism Organization

 While the most exciting events take place on the weekend before Buddha’s birthday, streets and temples are stunningly decorated with a multitude of colourful lotus lanterns for nearly an entire month.
-In fact, I’m already seeing lanterns brightening grey streets here in Seoul at the end of April.
+In fact, I’m already seeing lanterns brightening grey streets here in Seoul at the beginning of April.

 Along with the blossoming of silvery pink cherry blossoms, this kaleidoscope of lights stretching dreamily down and across the wide streets of Seoul, has always signified the advent of spring in Korea for me – their romantic glow banishing the grey of winter quickly from memory.